 Mount Wutai — Buddhism Holy Land and Valuable Ancient Temples

-Mount Wutai in Shanxi Province of China, Photo by Tiejiache.
+Mount Wutai or Wutai Mountain in Shanxi Province of China, Photo by Tiejiache.

 What Is Mount Wutai?

 Mount Wutai, or Wutai Mountain, also named Wutaishan, is one of the world's five Buddhist holy lands and the bodhimandala of the Bodhisattva Manjusri (Wenshu).

-Besides its beautiful natural views, Mount Wutai is also a UNESCO World Heritage Site that has many ancient and extremely valuable buildings.
+Besides its beautiful natural views, Mount Wutai is also a UNESCO World Heritage Site with many ancient and extremely valuable buildings.

 The oldest existing wooden structure in China is well preserved on Mount Wutai.

 Han and Tibetan Buddhism have been thriving and coexisting harmoniously on this grand mountain for centuries.

 Pagodas and Buddhism Prayer Flags on Wutai Mountain, Photo by Tiejiache.

 Important Data of Mount Wutai

 Mount Wutai is located in Shanxi Province, the middle of China;

 It is around 2837 square kilometers large;

 It has five main peaks, and the highest summit is 3058 meters;

 There are hundreds of temples scattered on the mountain range;

 The most ancient temple was built in the year 782.

 Ancient Buildings on Wutai Mountain.

 Since the Southern and Northern Dynasties (420 — 589), many temples had been built on Mount Wutai, which became a holy place of Buddhism;